BlaqSmyth/edulocate-website/replit.md

-# EduGlobal Consultancy - International Education Platform
+# StudyPlug - International Education Platform

 ## Overview

-This is a full-stack web application for EduGlobal Consultancy, an international education consulting service.
+This is a full-stack web application for StudyPlug, an international education consulting service.
 The platform serves as a comprehensive resource for students seeking guidance on studying abroad, featuring information about services, destinations, resources, and a contact system for inquiries.

 **Recent Updates (January 2025):**
+- Complete rebranding from "EduGlobal Consultancy" to "StudyPlug" across entire website
+- Updated all company references, testimonials, contact information, and page titles
+- Changed email contact from info@eduglobal.com to info@studyplug.com
 - Enhanced destinations page with comprehensive university databases featuring 50+ institutions per destination
 - Implemented extensive USA university listings based on authentic US News 2025 rankings (52 universities)
 - Expanded Canada university database using Research Infosource 2024 rankings (20+ universities)